petuum-inc/poseidon-release/docs/source/cuda_install.rst

 CUDA Installation
 -----------------

 TensorFlow uses the Nvidia library CUDA and the machine learning patch cuDNN to run certain computation-heavy operations on GPUs.
-Thus, in order to launch a Poseidon job you must first install CUDA and cuDNN.
+Thus, in order to launch a Poseidon job using your GPU you must first install CUDA and cuDNN.

 CUDA
 ^^^^